Jimbojones1/Project-2-demo-boilerplate/README.md

 #### Setup your git repo
+0. Setup your `.env` file and add all the things you need! (look at mongoose movies for reference!)
 1. in the project root `git init`
 2. `git add .` to add all the starter code
 3. `git commit -m "setup boilerplate"`